 The MIT Press is one of the largest and most respected university presses in the world.
 It is a major publishing presence in diverse fields, including art and architecture; cognitive science; computer science; economics; environmental studies; game studies; linguistics; neuroscience; new media; philosophy; and science, technology, and society.
 The Press publishes journals, scholarly monographs, trade books, textbooks, and reference works, in print and electronic formats.

 MIT Press authors are drawn from the worldwide academic community.
-The Press is known for its work in emerging fields of scholarship, for its strong international distribution, and for pioneering projects such as CogNet, an online resource for the cognitive sciences.
-The Press operates the MIT Press Bookstore at 292 Main Street in Kendall Square.
+The Press is known for its work in emerging fields of scholarship, for its strong international distribution, and for pioneering projects such as CogNet, an online resource for the cognitive sciences, and ARTECA.
+Author talks and book release events occur regularly at the MIT Press Bookstore, which also features an Espresso Book Machine for complex printing and self-publishing needs.